 The main method of resolving commercial disputes in Saudi Arabia is litigation.
 Arbitration is also becoming increasingly popular as a result of the Arbitration Regulation of 2012, which is based on the UNCITRAL model.
-Article 6 of the recently enacted Commercial Courts Regulation of 2020 gives two merchants who are parties to a commercial transaction the option to agree on specific procedures for dispute resolution.
+Article 6 of the Commercial Courts Regulation of 2020 gives two merchants who are parties to a commercial transaction the option to agree on specific procedures for dispute resolution.
 This opens the door, for example, for binding expert determination, which previously was not an enforceable means of dispute resolution under Saudi Arabian law.

 What are the main procedural rules governing commercial litigation?